 Wear OS is a wearable platform, helping people live more present, healthy, and productive lives.
 Wear OS makes smartwatches into glanceable standalone devices so users can stay connected online and complete tasks quickly, while leaving their phones in their pockets.
 Designing experiences for wearables is different from designing for phones or tablets.
 For more information, see Principles of Wear OS development.

 These checklists define minimum quality criteria and associated tests to help you assess the quality of your app.
+The minimum quality criteria are assessed using the latest version of Wear OS.
 Some of these criteria are easy to miss, and the tests help you remember to include them in your test plans.

 Each test has a unique ID which you might find helpful to use when you communicate with your team.